fffonion/lua-resty-openssl/README.md

 **syntax**: *signature, err = pk:sign(digest)*

-Sign a [digest](#restyopenssldigest) using the private key defined in `pkey` instance.
-The `digest` parameter must be a [resty.openssl.digest](#restyopenssldigest) instance.
-Returns the signed raw binary and error if any.
+Perform a digest signing using the private key defined in `pkey` instance.
+The `digest` parameter must be a [resty.openssl.digest](#restyopenssldigest) instance or a string.
+Returns the signed text and error if any.

+When passing a [digest](#restyopenssldigest) instance as `digest` parameter, it should not have been called [final()](#restydigestfinal), user should only use [update()](#restydigestupdate).

+For RSA and EC keys, passing a string as `digest` parameter does the SHA256 signing by default.
+For Ed25519 or Ed448 keys, this function does a PureEdDSA verification and requires `digest` to be the string that needs signing.
+No message digest is performed by default for Ed keys.

 For EC key, this function does a ECDSA signing.

-The passed in `digest` parameter should not have been called [final()](#restydigestfinal), user should only use [update()](#restydigestupdate).

 Note that OpenSSL does not support EC digital signature (ECDSA) with the obsolete MD5 hash algorithm and will return error on this combination.
 See [EVP_DigestSign(3)](https://www.openssl.org/docs/manmaster/man3/EVP_DigestSign.html) for a list of algorithms and associated public key algorithms.

-For Ed25519 or Ed448 keys, this function does a PureEdDSA verification and requires `digest` to be the string that needs signing.

 ```lua
 -- RSA and EC keys